Skip to Content Accessibility Information

 fight the bite mosquito with no sign through it

 Don’t let bugs take the fun out of being outside!
-Follow these tips to fight the bite of mosquitoes and ticks that can spread diseases like Zika, Lyme, and West Nile.
+Follow these tips to fight the bite of mosquitoes and ticks that can spread diseases like Lyme and West Nile.

 Before going outside